Disco: Nightclubs

-By the late 1970s most major US cities had thriving disco club scenes.
+By the late 1970s, most major US cities had thriving disco club scenes.
 The largest scenes were most notably in New York City but also in Philadelphia, San Francisco, Miami, and Washington, D.C.
-The scene was centered on discotheques, nightclubs, and private loft parties.
+The scene was centered on discotheques, nightclubs and private loft parties.

 In the 1970s, notable discos included "Crisco Disco", "The Sanctuary", "Leviticus", "Studio 54", and "Paradise Garage" in New York, "Artemis" in Philadelphia, "Studio One" in Los Angeles, "Dugan's Bistro" in Chicago, and "The Library" in Atlanta.

-In the late '70s, Studio 54 in Midtown Manhattan was arguably the best known nightclub in the world.
+In the late 1970s, Studio 54 in Midtown Manhattan was arguably the best-known nightclub in the world.
 This club played a major formative role in the growth of disco music and nightclub culture in general.
 It was operated by Steve Rubell and Ian Schrager and was notorious for the hedonism that went on within: the balconies were known for sexual encounters and drug use was rampant.
 Its dance floor was decorated with an image of the "Man in the Moon" that included an animated cocaine spoon.

 The "Copacabana", another New York nightclub dating to the 1940s, had a revival in the late 1970s when it embraced disco; it would become the setting of a Barry Manilow song of the same name.

 In Washington, D.C., large disco clubs such as "The Pier" ("Pier 9") and "The Other Side", originally regarded exclusively as "gay bars", became particularly popular among the capital area's gay and straight college students in the late '70s.

 By 1979 there were 15,000-20,000 disco nightclubs in the US, many of them opening in suburban shopping centers, hotels, and restaurants.
 The 2001 Club franchises were the most prolific chain of disco clubs in the country.
 Although many other attempts were made to franchise disco clubs, 2001 was the only one to successfully do so in this time frame.

 Sound and light equipment

-Powerful, bass-heavy, hi-fi sound systems were viewed as a key part of the disco club experience. "[Loft-party host David] Mancuso introduced the technologies of tweeter arrays (clusters of small loudspeakers, which emit high-end frequencies, positioned above the floor) and bass reinforcements (additional sets of subwoofers positioned at ground level) at the start of the 1970s to boost the treble and bass at opportune moments, and by the end of the decade sound engineers such as Richard Long had multiplied the effects of these innovations in venues such as the Garage."
+Powerful, bass-heavy, hi-fi sound systems were viewed as a key part of the disco club experience.
+The Loft party host David Mancuso introduced the technologies of tweeter arrays (clusters of small loudspeakers, which emit high-end frequencies, positioned above the floor) and bass reinforcements (additional sets of subwoofers positioned at ground level) at the start of the 1970s to boost the treble and bass at opportune moments, and by the end of the decade sound engineers such as Richard Long had multiplied the effects of these innovations in venues such as the Garage."

 Typical lighting designs for disco dance floors include multi-colored lights that swirl around or flash to the beat, strobe lights, an illuminated dance floor, and a mirror ball.